 Consider the following example for a Regional News Website:

-First, see what type of ads are being sold by your competitors.
-For each individual type of ad, observe the internet-wide average CPM, and compare it to your direct competitor’s average CPM.
+For each type of ad, publishers should observe the internet-wide average CPM and compare it to their competitor’s average CPM.

-Let’s get a little more specific…
+Let’s get a little more specific.

 For a 300 x 600 ad unit, the internet-wide average CPM is $1.95.
-For Local News, however, the average CPM sits well below that, at $1.36.
+For Local News, however, the average CPM sits at $1.36.
 That’s a difference of $0.59.

-In this case, Local News networks are leaving extra returns on the table because they’re undervaluing the audience they can offer advertisers.
+In this case, local news networks are leaving extra returns on the table because they’re undervaluing the audience they can offer advertisers.